Introduction to GPU programming models

 OpenMP

-OpenMP starts a multi-platform, shared-memory parallel programming API for multi-core CPUs and adds relatively recently support for GPU offloading.
-It aims to support various types of GPUs.
+OpenMP started as a multi-platform, shared-memory parallel programming API for multi-core CPUs and relatively recently has added support for GPU offloading.
+OpenMP aims to support various types of GPUs, which is done through the parent compiler.

-In theory the directive based approaches should work with both C/C++ and FORTRAN codes and third party extensions are available for other languages.
+The directive based approaches work with C/C++ and FORTRAN codes, while some third party extensions are available for other languages.

 Non-portable kernel-based models (native programming models)